Detailed Junior College Planning Timeline

 • File college mail and emails that will be helpful for future reference.

 • Investigate specific schools and school-types and their middle 50% .
 The middle 50% reflects whether this school may be a good match academically for you; including your admission likelihood and how you will fit into the student body.
-Students that match to a school at their academic level graduate at higher rates.
+Students that match to a school at their academic level are statistically seen to graduate from that institution at higher rates.

 Remember: